Hon John Quigley LLB JP MLA

 He has contested and won all subsequent WA Legislative Assembly elections and is currently the member for Butler.
 From April 2009 to March 2017, John was the Shadow Attorney General.

-John was sworn in as the WA Attorney General on 16 March 2017 and given the responsibility for Commerce on 13 December 2018.
+John was sworn in as the WA Attorney General on 16 March 2017.

 In his short time as Attorney General, he has been prominent in securing the enactment of major legislative reforms.
 Examples are "no body no parole" legislation and changes to the civil liability laws including the removal of limitation periods which previously precluded victims of child sexual abuse from commencing court proceedings.